Every object or earth body emits energy by radiation. We can take as an example (in a house): the walls, furniture, the residents, pets …

-The best known example of a low-emissivity film is the survival blanket : the metallised film is generally made with a metallised polyester film, the metallised layer is protected by a yellow lacquer (gold apperance with the metallised layer).
-While wrapping a human body with a survival blanker (in an accident for ewample) the body temperature will not drop because the metallised layer will re-tain the radiation of the body and thus avoid a loss of heat.
+The best-known example of a low-emissivity film is the survival blanket : the metallised film is generally made with a metallised polyester film, the metallised layer is protected by a yellow lacquer (gold apperance with the metallised layer).
+While wrapping a human body with a survival blanker (in an accident for example) the body temperature will not drop because the metallised layer will re-tain the radiation of the body and thus avoid a loss of heat.

 Interest of low-e films in building?

-To avoid overheating inside a building in summer or a sensation of cold in winter despite heating inside, a thermal insulation mattress consisting (among other things) of metallised plastic film and protected by a varnish which does not disturb the low emissivity of the aluminised layer, this film will make the building more comfortable in all seasons.
+To avoid overheating inside a building in summer or a cold feeling in winter despite indoor heating, a thermal insulation mattress consisting of (among other things) of aluminum-metallized plastic films and protected by a varnish that does not intefere with the low emissivity of the aluminised layer, this film will make the building more comfortable in all seasons.

 It is possible to combine two functions: